Incyte shares fall on new revenue recognition model

-Incyte Corp (INCY.O) shares plunged as much as 29 percent after the company changed the way it recognizes revenue, creating uncertainty around the sales forecast for its key bone marrow disease drug.
+Aug 2 Incyte Corp shares plunged as much as 29 percent after the company changed the way it recognizes revenue, creating uncertainty around the sales forecast for its key bone marrow disease drug.

 The company, which posted a quarterly profit for the first time in six quarters, reported strong sales of the drug Jakafi in the second quarter, but said it was adopting a sell-in method for revenue recognition.